-- Assessment Panels comprising experts and senior government officials will assess applications for eligibility, and project merit. - The Steering Committee will consider advice from the Assessment Panels on each application and will make recommendations to the NSW Treasurer.
+- Assessment Panels comprising experts and senior government officials will assess applications for eligibility and project merit. - The Program Alignment Panel, comprising the chairs of the Assessment Panels, will review eligible projects that have been assessed as having merit and advise the Steering Committee which projects could be considered for funding in order to meet the WestInvest Program objectives.

-- The NSW Treasurer makes the final decision about which projects are to be funded. - Any departures from the recommendations of the Steering Committee will be documented as part of the approval process.
+- The Steering Committee will consider advice from the Assessment Panels and the Program Alignment Panel and will make recommendations to the NSW Treasurer. - The NSW Treasurer makes the final decision about which projects are to be funded. - Any departures from the recommendations of the Steering Committee will be documented as part of the approval process.